 - How long does it take to crochet a granny square blanket?

-- How much yarn do I need for a granny square blanket crochet?
+- What’s the best yarn for a crochet granny square blanket?

 - Instructions for the granny square blanket crochet pattern

 Purchase an inexpensive PDF from my Ravelry or Etsy shops of keep scrolling for the free pattern.

 This is a very beginner friendly pattern.
 By the way, it’s super quick to crochet, since you will be using bulky yarn.
 Unless you want to make it with a lighter yarn (your choice).